SixDouble0/Crash-Game/README.md

 - This codebase is intentionally framework-free and uses global scope for simplicity.
 - If you later add a backend, set `OFFLINE_MODE = false` and implement `/api/crash/bet`, `/api/crash/cashout`, `/api/crash/loss`.

-## License
-Choose a license before publishing (MIT is a common default).
-Add a `LICENSE` file to the repo root.